krithikaragha/SpotiPy/README.md

 ### Objective

-To find out what the most popular features/trends for the Top Touring Artists of 2018/2019
+Discover the most popular features/trends for Top Artists of 2018/2019

 ### Extract